 Driving with a suspended license is a serious traffic violation and can result in a heavy fines and even jail time.
 Suspension of a driver’s license and privileges to operate a motor vehicle is controlled by 625 ILCS 5/1-204:

 Temporary withdrawal by formal action of the Secretary of a person’s license or privilege to operate a motor vehicle on the public highways, for a period specifically designated by the Secretary.

 Generally, suspensions occur for convictions of three or more moving violations (such as speeding) within a 12-month period pursuant to 625 ILCS 5/6-206.

-The penalty for driving while license suspended is up to 364 days in jail, and up to a $2,500 fine, probation/conditional discharge/court supervision up to 24 months.
-In addition you may be ordered to complete public service work, a driver safety program or a mix of each penalty.
+The penalty for driving while license suspended is up to 364 days in jail, up to a $2,500 fine, and probation/conditional discharge/court supervision up to 24 months.
+In addition, you may be ordered to complete public service work, a driver safety program or a combination of each.